 Shelf Drilling, Ltd. ("SDL") was incorporated on August 14, 2012 as a private corporation in the Cayman Islands.
 SDL, with its majority owned subsidiaries (together, the "Company", "we" or "our") is a leading international shallow water offshore contractor providing equipment and services for the drilling, completion, maintenance and decommissioning of oil and natural gas wells.
-We are solely focused on shallow water operations in depths of up to 500 feet and our fleet consists of 36 independent-leg cantilever ("ILC") jack-up rigs as of December 31, 2023.
-Since June 25, 2018, SDL shares are listed on the Oslo Stock Exchange ("OSE") under the ticker symbol SHLF.
+We are solely focused on shallow water operations in depths of up to 500 feet and our fleet consists of 33 independent-leg cantilever ("ILC") jack-up rigs as of December 31, 2024, excluding a held for sale rig.
+Since June 25, 2018, SDL shares have been listed on the Oslo Stock Exchange ("OSE") under the ticker symbol SHLF.

 SDL is a holding company with no significant operations or assets other than interests in its direct and indirect subsidiaries.
-All operations are conducted through Shelf Drilling Holdings, Ltd. ("SDHL") an indirect wholly owned subsidiary of SDL.
-Our corporate offices are in Dubai, United Arab Emirates ("UAE"), geographically close to our operations in the Middle East, North Africa and the Mediterranean (together, "MENAM"), Southeast Asia, India, West Africa and North Sea.
+All operations are conducted through Shelf Drilling Holdings, Ltd. ("SDHL") an indirect wholly-owned subsidiary of SDL.
+Our corporate offices are in Dubai, United Arab Emirates, geographically close to our operations in the Middle East, North Africa and the Mediterranean (together, "MENAM"), Southeast Asia, India, West Africa and the North Sea.